 Struggling to get interviews?

-The Harvard resume is a free resume template that’s clean, results-focused, and formatted to pass the applicant tracking systems (ATS) employers use to screen job applications.
+The Harvard resume template is clean, results-focused, and formatted to pass the applicant tracking systems (ATS) employers use to screen job applications.
+Download it below or open and edit in Google Docs.

 The template follows the guidelines set by Harvard’s Career Services department, and uses the standard resume format most applicants in the US use to apply for jobs.